 NOTE: Anyone can correct the sideways photos of headstones.
 So, if you see one, fix it.

 IF I HAVE CREATED A MEMORIAL OR LEFT FLOWERS AT ONE, THAT DOES NOT MEAN I KNEW THAT PERSON.

-If you are responding to me because of an "edit" I sent to you or a memorial I made, PLEASE include the memorial number or the URL to that page.
-A simple mention of their name is not enough.
+If you are contacting me because of an "edit" I sent to you or a memorial I made, PLEASE include the memorial number or the URL to that page.
+A SIMPLE MENTION OF THEIR NAME IS NOT ENOUGH.

 I'm always happy to transfer to any family member.
 I'll never understand the reluctance of some contributors to let go of the memorials of strangers simply because they've created them.
 That's why we do it isn't it?
 For their family to find them.
 That's why I do it.